ZHANGTIANYAO1/DISCORD_NEWS_BOT_GEN2002X_SUDOX_PROJECT/README.md

 # Discord News Bot & Web Crawler
 > This is the bot and web crawler for GEN2002X Sudox Project

+> Currently the web crawler will only collect data from [https://www.scamalert.sg/]
 ## Folder Structure

 - `DiscordNewsBot`